jerostax/Node-React_Emaily_App/README.md

 #### 3.2.1 - Passport Google auth update

-Since passport-google-oauth20 2.0 version we don't need to enable Google+ api in the [google developer console](http://console.developers.google.com)
+- Since passport-google-oauth20 2.0 version we don't need to enable Google+ api in the [google developer console](http://console.developers.google.com) so make sure you run this command :

 ```
   npm install passport-google-oauth20@2 --save